 Students may also obtain a listing of potential funding sources by reviewing the American Academy of Physician Assistants (AAPA) website.

-Students should apply as early as possible, and certainly no later than mid-October 2013, to ensure loan proceeds will be available at the commencement of the 2014 term.
-Students who do not apply prior to the start of the 2014 term may still do so during the term.
-However, for Federal Stafford Student Loans and the PLUS Loan, the FAFSA application must be completed, submitted, received and processed by the federal processor no later than June 30, 2014.
+Students can apply as early as October 2016, and no later than October 2017, to ensure loan proceeds will be available at the commencement of the 2018 term.
+Students who do not apply prior to the start of the 2018 term may still do so during the term.
+However, for Federal Stafford Student Loans and the PLUS Loan, the FAFSA application must be completed, submitted, received and processed by the federal processor no later than June 30, 2018.
 You do not need to wait until you have been admitted into the PA program to begin the financial aid application process.
 However, students will not be notified of aid eligibility until they are admitted.

 Billing and Payment Process